keesiemeijer/wp-update/README.md

 ## Config file

 If you add a `wp-update-config.txt` config file to the root of a site this script will import the custom config variables from it.
-For now there is only one variable you can set there
+Right now there is only one variable you can set there.

 #### Variable BACKUP_PATH
 Use this config variable to set a custom backup directory path.
 It's recommended this directory is not publicly accessible.
 This directory must exist on your server for the path to be used.